ahasan-haque/guardian_scraper/README.md

   `keyword=[alphanumeric]`

    Provides a keyword based search on the whole list of articles.
 If not provided, the article list is served (paginated)

+  `date=[alphanumeric]`

+   Provides articles of a specific date.
+If not provided (or invalid value), the filter isn't considered.

+  `category=[alphanumeric]`

+   Provides articles of a specific category.
+If not provided (or invalid value), the filter isn't considered.

+  `sub-category=[alphanumeric]`

+   Provides articles of a specific sub-category.
+If not provided (or invalid value), the filter isn't considered.

+  `author=[alphanumeric]`

+   Provides articles of a specific author.
+If not provided (or invalid value), the filter isn't considered.

    `offset=[int]`

    Works as pagination offset.
 0 is considered as value when not provided.